Maintaining proper humidity levels and increasing the indoor air quality of your home

 Indoor air that lacks humidity in the winter can cause dry sinuses and other health concerns.
 What most people aren’t aware of is that a dry home is also a leaky home.
 The house acts like a big balloon with a lot of tiny holes or some large holes that bleed heat out, hemorrhaging energy dollars.
 The natural humidity that’s generated by the occupants from showering and cooking bleeds out too.

-The reverse is true for most energy-efficient homes.
+The reverse is true for energy-efficient homes.
 They have so much humidity generated that it’s a challenge to deal with the excess moisture during summer.
 This is why today’s homes are generally required by building and energy codes to have some type of mechanical ventilation or de-humidification system.

 Early in my career, I was like most mechanical contractors trying to muscle my way through these leaks with power tools like Tim ‘The Tool Man’ Taylor on Tool Time.
 We would “arrrrrggghh” our way through using power tools like steam or an evaporative humidifier to add moisture.